 Garlic turned blue

 Same reason as mentioned above.
 A mixture of onion and garlic can add a blue tone to your garlic.
 These pigments result from a combination of enzyme activity and chemical reactions.
 Some people like the blue color.
-You get the most intense color by mashing garlic and onion together and to mix enzymes thoroughly with their targets, then holding the puree on low heat to speed the enzymes without denaturing them, and finally heating it to a simmer.
+You get the most intense color by mashing garlic and onion together, then warming the puree on low heat to speed up the reaction without destroying the enzymes.

 I wish you all success with your next fermented garlic batch!